 To further support student learning and strengthen instructional leadership, DESE aims to develop a statewide Common Formative Assessment (CFA) system.
 Educators need to have an understanding of where students are in their learning, especially given transitions between remote, in-person, and hybrid learning environments, and the available tools to consistently measure student academic progress.

-R12CC is also supporting Missouri to better understand and select evidence-based practices in formative assessments, create a plan for implementing a formative assessment strategy in Missouri, and improve policy leadership to support the initiative.
+R12CC is assisting DESE to better understand and select evidence-based practices in formative assessments, create a plan for implementing a formative assessment strategy in Missouri, and integrate the CFA system into the state’s comprehensive assessment approach.
 This will build the capacity of state leaders to develop an informed framework for a statewide system of formative assessment—both in practice and in policy—that increases equitable access to common formative assessments for student learning in all content areas.

 The long-term goal of R12CC’s assistance is to develop DESE’s capacity to address emerging needs and priorities to scale effective leadership and instructional supports—through MLDS and CFA—across the state.

 This past August, in response to the rapidly changing context of delivering education during COVID-19, Region 12 Comprehensive Center launched a monthly forum to engage Kansas school superintendents in conversations about leading change in times of uncertainty.
 Facilitated by Bryan

 R12CC works with the Missouri Department of Elementary and Secondary Education (DESE) to support two projects—the Missouri Leadership Development System and the Missouri Common Formative Assessment.
 The primary goal of the Missouri Leadership Development System (MLDS) is to develop and